 That’s right you cunts—pay tribute to your queen.

-Kor’Thank, King of the Indashi, stared into his beer.
+Kor’Thank, King of all Indashi upon Elithia, stared into his beer.
 His reflection stared vexedly back.

 “I am weary, Krul.
 I tire of being king.”

-Krul’Dar, his loyal friend and Chief Chronicler, fixed Kor’Thank with a puzzled look.
+Krul’Dar, his loyal friend and Chief Chronicler, gave Kor’Thank a puzzled look.

 Kor’Thank’s brows beetled together.
 “Or’goth’s balls, Krul—you and I have fought side by side!
+Spilled the same blood in the same mud!
 Call me by my name, Akanax damn you!”

 Kor’Thank cracked a faint smile. “ ’Twas glorious, was it not?”

-Krul’Dar faced forward, eyes drifting across the skulls and kegs that lined the tavernkeeper’s shelves.
+Krul’Dar faced forward, eyes drifting over the skulls and kegs arrayed across the tavernkeeper’s shelves.
 He waved an open-palmed hand from left to right, as if drawing back an invisible curtain.
 “King Kor’Thank charged up the back of a fifty-foot retrorax astride his velociraptor mount: the loyal Tongue Render—”

 Krul stared again at the tavern keeper’s goods.
 “He charged up the back of a fifty-foot retrorax, nocking three arrows onto his Lamordian bow.
 As he crested its neck, he clucked his tongue four times, commanding his mount to dive left.
 At the same time, he dove right and loosed a trio of Blacksear arrows.
 Each missile struck true, piercing the eyes of the three-headed beast.
 One arrow for each head!”
 Krul’Dar slammed the table with a clenched fist.
 “One man…one man!”
 He brandished a finger and shook it forcefully.
-“Never before had a single man slain a full-grown retrorax!”
-His voice turned reverent and solemn.
-“The Indashi King had slaughtered legions of sorcerers, hordes of undead, countless beasts that exhaled fire, ice, or poison.
-He’d led dozens of charges against Orcs and Fell-walkers, and now, with the death of a retrorax, he took his place as the greatest hunter in all of Elithia.”
+“Never before had one man slain a full-grown retrorax!”
+His voice became reverent and solemn.
+“The Indashi King had slaughtered Darklight sorcerers, hordes of undead, countless beasts that could exhale fire, ice, or poison…he’d led dozens of charges against Orcs and Fell-walkers, and now, with the death of a retrorax, he took his place as the greatest hunter in all of Elithia.”

 The king stared morosely at the tavernkeeper’s wall.
 “What of the long, cold nights?
 What of the weeks and months spent gathering supplies, so that our friends and family could stay warm and fed while we ventured abroad?
 It is not all blood and glory, Krul—you know that.”

 Krul’Dar’s eyes flashed with irritation.
-“Kor, the people need inspiration, not minutiae.”
+“The people need inspiration, not minutiae.”

-Kor’Thank responded with a cynical scoff.
-“To what end, Krul?”
+Kor’Thank replied with a cynical scoff.
+“To what end?”

 Kor’Thank’s gaze returned to his stein.
 “I have defeated tyrants and dragons, demons and wizards…yet a gnawing emptiness plagues my soul.
-Despite all my accomplishments, peace eludes me.”
+Despite all my accomplishments, all my victories, peace eludes me.”
 He directed a haunted stare towards his friend.
 “What of my purpose, Krul?
 Where do I find it?”